dpitts00/dpitts00.github.io/docs/index.md

 We do not collect any personal data from or about our app users.
 We do not share any data with any third parties.

-## We Do Not Collect Personal Information for Any of Our Apps, including:
+## We Do Not Collect Personal Information for Any of Our Apps
  - ToddlerTown
  - Little Journals